hansieodendaal/logos-blockchain-testing/book/src/introduction.md

 # Introduction

-The Nomos Testing Framework is a purpose-built toolkit for exercising Logos in realistic, multi-node environments.
+The Logos Testing Framework is a purpose-built toolkit for exercising Logos in realistic, multi-node environments.
 It solves the gap between small, isolated tests and full-system validation by letting teams describe a cluster layout, drive meaningful traffic, and assert the outcomes in one coherent plan.